ricbit/msxjson/README.md

 ## Rationale

-There are many network cartridges available for MSX.
-You may want to use them to connect to the many REST endpoints around us, but many of them only communicate in JSON.
+There are a lot of network cartridges available for MSX.
+You may want to use them to connect to the many REST endpoints around us, but most only communicate in JSON.
 This lib provides JSON parsing capabilities to fill this gap.

 The lib was designed to blend with MSX BASIC idiomatically, and it uses a macro command interface just like PLAY and DRAW to achieve this goal.